benmiller314/cdm2022spring/schedule.md

 For next time:
 * Finish consolidation project by Sunday, if you haven't yet
-* Work to complete your final portfolio (due in our final exam slot, t.b.d.)
+* Work to complete your final portfolio (due in our final exam slot, which is Thursday, April 28th at 2pm)

 <div class="footnote-block" style="margin-top:3em;">